Video Streaming Platform – Cost Formation Factors

 Bianor provides custom video platforms, that handle the complete cycle of live video broadcast, distribution, management, recommendation, analytics, and monetization.
 With Bianor’s solutions, you could broadcast live events and 24/7 always-on feeds.

 Unlike competing companies with video streaming platforms, Bianor focuses on providing custom-made video platforms.
 We have in-depth experience in developing streaming services with cloud-based media infrastructure.

 White-label video streaming platform

-Bianor also relies on already developed white-label video streaming platform and we provide a partial or full license on it, together with the necessary customizations.
+Bianor also relies on an already developed white-label video streaming platform, and we provide a partial or full license, together with the necessary customizations.
 The platform is custom-developed, cloud-based patented technology.
 It utilizes the touch-screen interface of the phone for OTT content discovery and streaming.
-The platform streams pay-TV and over-the-top (OTT) video to DLNA, UPnP, AirPlay and Cast-compliant TVs, game consoles, and other connected devices.
-It utilizes the phone as a controller without the need to install any additional TV apps or TV boxes, thus enabling smooth high-quality video streaming, optimized phone battery life, and on-the-fly adaptation of the video stream to suit the capabilities of the target device.
+The platform streams pay-TV and over-the-top (OTT) video to DLNA, UPnP, AirPlay, and Cast-compliant TVs, game consoles, and other connected devices.
+It utilizes the phone as a controller without the need to install any additional TV apps or TV boxes, thus enabling smooth, high-quality video streaming, optimized phone battery life, and on-the-fly adaptation of the video stream to suit the capabilities of the target device.

 To complete our value proposition, Bianor also provides, on a subscription basis, dedicated professional teams to support different video platforms.
-We have gained plenty of experience in video streaming, starting from the R&D, business analysis, design, and going to development and support of live-streaming platforms.
+We have gained plenty of experience in video streaming, starting from R&D, business analysis, and design and going to the development and support of live-streaming platforms.
 Our dedicated professional team will help you project digital media from your phone to your TV.

 OTT Video Streaming Essentials Fact Sheet